pyqtgraph/pyqtgraph/doc/source/index.rst

         API Reference
         ^^^^^^^^^^^^^

-        The reference guide contains a detailed description of the PyQtGraph API
+        The reference guide contains a detailed description of the PyQtGraph API.

         +++